charlesekpe/Movie-Recommendation/README.md

 # Movie-Recommendation
 Using NLP to recommend movies.

-Although a small dataset, still very useful
+Implementing a Cosine Similarity Matrix for Term Frequency in the Plot